-As usual I want to begin by saying it’s been a while.
-But I do remember what I did promise you the last time.
+As usual, I want to begin by saying it’s been a while.
+But I do remember what I promised you the last time.

 I say ridiculous because the man is not a family member.
 I don’t even know him.
 Apparently he is not from my village.